 For many years before 2014, the period of ineligibility was determined by dividing the amount of the gift by $6,800, which amount was supposed to be the average monthly cost of care in a nursing home.
 In July, 2014, that number was changed to $7,940.
 Medicaid has again updated the divisor to take into account Nursing Home care cost inflation.

 Effective July 1, 2016, the divisor to determine the number of months of Medicaid ineligibility for gift transfers is $8,684, which means that one would be ineligible for one month for every $8,684 in gifts made during the five years preceding the Medicaid application.
+Please be aware that this number is revised from time to time.
+Please contact us to find out the current divisor amount.

 Bear in mind that the term “gift” means any transfer of resources with respect to which the transferor did not receive full value.
 Thus, if a person sold her house for less than it’s fair market value (Medicaid uses assessed value or an appraisal to determine fair market value), then Medicaid will treat the difference between the sales price and the deemed fair market value to be a gift transfer even if such sale was made to a third party in a bona fide arms length transaction.